TCJulian/Data-Analyst-Nanodegree/Python-Technical-Interview-Project/practice_interview.md

 If an algorithm is underfitting a dataset, the algorithm is generalizing the data too much and isn't adjusting enough to the information from the features and the expected outputs.
 This is known as having high bias.

-If an algorithm is overfitting a dataset, the algorithm is doesn't generalize enough and often reacts to random noise, getting results that aren't the expected outputs.
+If an algorithm is overfitting a dataset, the algorithm doesn't generalize enough and often reacts to random noise, getting results that aren't in the expected outputs.
 This is known as having high variance.

-While underfitting and overfitting are usually applied to machine learning, the general idea of proper fit is also applicable to other statistical analysis.
-A financial model may not be fitted properly with a linear regression.
-However, scaling the data in the model by _log_ or _sqrt_ might give said linear model a better fit.
+There are several methods to prevent, detect, and resolve over/underfitting.
+One of the easiest ways to avoid over/underfitting is to ensure that the learning algorithm being used is the most simple for the task at hand.
+If all of the features are categorical and the features are not too closely correlated, it might be better to implement a Naive Bayes algorithm rather than creating an ensemble of an SVM and a decision tree.
+Choosing the right algorithm for a machine learning problem is a skill I am constantly working on and hope to continue to cultivate as my experience grows.

+One way to detect for fit problems is by looking at the score results from the training and test sets.
+If the algorithm performs much better on the training set than the test set, it is possible that the data is being overfitted.
+If the training and testing results are poor, it is possible that the dataset is being underfitted.
+Cross validation can be used alongside the results to determine how much an algorithm is over or under fitting the data.

+Overfitting can be resolved by performing regularization, increasing the amount of data, or reducing the size of the model.
+Regularization reduces the complexity of the algorithm by adding weights to the estimator in the algorithm.
+Increasing the amount of data in the training set makes it harder for the algorithm to memorize the training data, which also leads to less overfitting.
+Reducing the size of the model also decreases the complexity of the algorithm, decreasing variance and increasing bias.

+Underfitting is resolved by increasing the complexity of algorithm.
+This is the opposite of how to treat overfitting.
+Increasing the complexity of the algorithm can be done by adding more features to the dataset.
+By adding more features, the algorithm is given more information to predict the results of a datapoint, and leads to less bias and more variance.

 ### Question 6
 There are three overarching goals that I would like to accomplish a year from now while working at 8 Rivers: Gain more Data Science and Financial knowledge, complete a project for a client from start to finish, and meet the team members from all of the unique divisions within 8 Rivers.